CalyxOS/gitlab-oss/README.md

     Nektar++ is a cross-platform open-source framework for the spectral/hp element method.
 It is designed to support the construction of efficient, high-performance scalable solvers for a wide range of partial differential equations (PDE) encompassing a number of scientific fields. https://www.nektar.info/
     Ultimate

     ### Identihub
     Open Source Design software to host visual assets easily on a page and make it easier to share them in any format.
 AGPL Free Software. https://identihub.co
     Ultimate

     ### firma-cda
     Clinical Documents Repository and Digital Signature using HL7-CDA and IHE-DSG standard for Ecuador Ministry of Health and any other Hospital or Health institution https://gitlab.com/MSP_EC/firma-cda
+    Ultimate

     ### Human Cell Atlas
     To create comprehensive reference maps of all human cells—the fundamental units of life—as a basis for both understanding human health and diagnosing, monitoring, and treating disease. https://www.humancellatlas.org
     Ultimate